aspose-words/Aspose.Words-Documentation/java/getting-started/_index.md

 url: /java/getting-started/
 ---

-This Getting Started provides this introduction to Aspose.Words fundamentals.
-For users new to Aspose.Words, this is the fastest way to learn the basic requirements and capabilities and get started.
+This Getting Started provides an introduction to Aspose.Words fundamentals.
+For users new to Aspose.Words, this is the fastest way to learn the basic requirements and capabilities.

 To find out more about Aspose.Words, select the appropriate section: